THE WORLD RESPONDS TO THE WALK THE TALK ARCHIVE

-On December 8, these responders will be present at the Skid Row History Museum & Archive.
-We will screen 5 responses and have a conversation with their makers and the Skid Row people in the Walk the Talk archive, who have inspired each response.
-Responses that will be screened are by, Victoria Romano, Helen Kim, Douglas Mungin, Lorinda Hawkins and Vancouver B.C.’s The Right to Remain Collective.
+On December 8, these responders were present at the Skid Row History Museum & Archive.
+We screened 5 responses and had a conversation with their makers and the Skid Row people in the Walk the Talk archive, who have inspired each response.
+Responses we screened were by, Victoria Romano, Helen Kim, Douglas Mungin, Lorinda Hawkins and Vancouver B.C.’s The Right to Remain Collective.

 * Victoria Romano is a PhD student in Digital Composition at UC-Riverside.

 * Douglas Mungin is a professor at Solano Community College.
 Douglas’ research explores the performance of space and identity, ranging from the creation of abject spaces, gentrification, and unhoused communities.